tadhgboyle/tab/README.md

 ### Todo:

 *High to Low sort*
+- Show how much $ in each category a user has left
 - While viewing an order be able to return items via table (removed -1 feature)
 - Click on item name to check/uncheck checkbox.
 Makes it not as hard to click a small area
 - Stats -> Income by week, month...
 Most popular products...